DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/bs_stocks.md

 }
 ```

-'stock' keyword marks this function as optional.
-Compiler won't write 'symbol is never used: "Abs"' warning for this function.
+"stock" keyword marks this function as optional.
+Compiler won't write "symbol is never used: 'Abs'" warning for this function.